New Zealand Travel Guide: What to Prepare Before Traveling to New Zealand

 By being thorough with your paperwork, you can help ensure a smoother travel experience in New Zealand!

-1. Currency
+1. Currency and payment

 The official currency of New Zealand is the New Zealand Dollar (NZD).
 Credit and debit cards are widely accepted, including Visa and Mastercard, but it’s always good to carry some cash for small purchases, especially in rural areas such as Lake TeKapo, Mt Cook.
 ATMs are easy to find in cities and towns.
 If you’re using a foreign card, check with your bank for international transaction fees to avoid surprises.

-Tip: Contactless payment (PayWave) is commonly used in New Zealand, making purchases quick and easy
+Tip: Contactless payment (PayWave) is commonly used in New Zealand, making purchases quick and easy.

 2. Weather Awareness